5 tips for Apple's new Smart Annotation feature on the iPad

-Alongside a new iPad ($599.00 at Mobileciti Online), Apple announced a lot of software tweaks and updates to help the company's education efforts.
+Alongside a new iPad ($279.99 at Best Buy), Apple announced a lot of software tweaks and updates to help the company's education efforts.
 One of the software features Apple announced is called Smart Annotation.
 This feature works in Pages on an iPad.

 What makes this feature "Smart" is that any annotations are tied to the text in a document, so if a sentence is circled and is later moved down in a paragraph, the annotation follows it.